 The AIMLInferenceReport also provides historical inference outputs for a series of time stamps.

+The AIMLInferenceReport instance is created by the MnS producer automatically when creating an AIMLInferenceFunction instance.
 7.3a.4.2.6.2 Attributes

 The AIMLInferenceReport includes inherited attributes from Top IOC (defined in TS28.622 [12] ) and the following attributes: